AlbertLucianto/react-with-throttle/README.md

 ## License

-vuex-search is available under the MIT License.
+react-with-throttle is available under the MIT License.